k1LoW/ndiag/docs/tutorial.md

 **:pushpin: Keyword:** `Cluster`, `Layer`, `Cluster component`

-Define groups of Nodes and Components using "Cluster" ( `clusters:` ).
+Represent groups of Nodes and Components using `clusters:`.

 ``` yaml
 [...]